-Assam police identify bodies of suspected Naga rebels killed in Dima Hasao encounter
+Assam police identify Naga rebels killed in Dima Hasao encounter

-Haflong: Officials at the Assam police have identified three individuals suspected to be cadres of the NSCN (National Socialist Council of Nagaland) who were reportedly killed in a fierce gunfight with security forces in the Dima Hasao district, Assam, on Tuesday.
+Haflong: Officials at the Assam police have identified three individuals suspected to be cadres of the NSCN (National Socialist Council of Nagaland) who were killed in a fierce gunfight with security forces in the Dima Hasao district on Tuesday.

-According to the officials, the police identified the deceased as Sanga Samba, age 30, Resident of Leinung Village in Arunachal Pradesh, Gailuaning, age 49, of Phoklong Khunou under Tamenglong district of Manipur, and Haijelungbe Daime, age 31, of village Nrachiloa under Mahur PS in Dima Hasao, Assam.
+According to the officials, the police identified the deceased as Sanga Samba, 30, Resident of Leinung Village in Arunachal Pradesh, Gailuaning, 49, of Phoklong Khunou under Tamenglong district of Manipur, and Haijelungbe Daime, 31, of village Nrachiloa under Mahur Police station in Assam’s Dima Hasao district.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Officials stated that the authority has transported the bodies of the slain individuals to the Haflong civil hospital for post-mortem examination.
+Officials stated that police shifted the bodies of the slain rebels to the Haflong civil hospital for post-mortem examination.

 Sources indicate that security forces launched a search operation in the Dihamlai area based on intelligence regarding militant presence.